 In my lighthouse paintings, I have a penchant for trying to capture the fog-shrouded moods and night-scenes of our vast array of Michigan lighthouses.
 I love the swirling skies of dawn and dusk and they have become a trademark of much of my work.
+The above painting is Roger City's Forty Mile Point Lighthouse on the tail end of winter.

 Before spending most of my time as an author, I launched my painting career while living in California where I won numerous awards for my recycled artworks and my quirky style of painting using anything and everything but a brush.
 Just like a kid, I relish making a mess with my inks, pens, fingers, rags and paints to achieve my desired results.
+My lighthouse paintings were inspired by my lighthouse series of books, "If I Were a Lighthouse" and "Keepers of the Light" which are available to lighthouse fans in my store.

 My lighthouse painting of Grand Haven Light depicts a stormy night with the light on.